NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Spellender.md

 * * *

-**Effect** The dagger casts a 4th-rank [[Spells/Dispel Magic|Dispel Magic]] targeting the most powerful spell effect affecting the creature you critically hit.
+**Effect** The dagger casts a 4th-rank [[Dispel Magic|Dispel Magic]] targeting the most powerful spell effect affecting the creature you critically hit.
 The counteract check is +15.

 *Source: Pathfinder #170: Spoken on the Song Wind* *OGL*